Southern Yakutia (Sakha)

 Taidje said suddenly.

 Boris sighed and looked at his watch.
-An hour had passed
+An hour had already passed

 since they left the Berkakit station.
 “Chumikan, Chumikan, Chumikan,” he